Clean, uncontaminated water is essential to all forms of life.

 Industrial WasteIndiana has a long history of industries leaving behind contaminated sites and contaminated groundwater.
 Smaller businesses like dry cleaners and gas stations have also been a significant source of groundwater contamination.

 WetlandsIndiana is a water-rich state and originally had wetlands covering 24% of its acreage.
 Wetlands can store up to 1.5 million gallons of water per acre.
 That storage reduces the risk of flooding.
 While the water is stored, wetlands purify it and allow it soak in to recharge the groundwater.
 Indiana has lost more than 85% of its original wetlands.
 As climate change brings more precipitation to Indiana, it is critical to protect the remaining wetlands.
-Learn more about Indiana’s Isolated Wetlands.
+In 2022, the Indiana Wetland Task Force is working through its charge from the legislature to arrive at recommendations for Indiana wetland policy.
+HEC submitted comments to the Wetland Task Force in June 2022.
+Learn more and see recorded webinars about Indiana’s Isolated Wetlands.

 HEC’s work for clean waterThe Hoosier Environmental Council is one of the Nina Mason Pulliam Charitable Trust’s Partners for the White River.
 HEC’s work in this partnership includes our work to reduce the impact of coal ash, livestock operations, and nutrient pollution on the White River; to protect the watershed from irresponsible development; to advocate for river-protective policy; to create a video on reducing flood risk; and to create the Mounds Greenway from Anderson to Muncie.